eunakhan/social-value/README.md

-# svcode
+# Instructions for Academic and Commercial Licensed Uses
-Computation of social value on WG dataset (3-22-18 v1.1)
+Computation of Social Value on Wargaming demo dataset.

 ## INTRODUCTION

-The accompanying software can be used to mine "Social worth" of users in a system.
+The accompanying software can be used to mine "Social Value" of users in a system.
 Consider a system consisting of several users interacting with each other.
-These users are participants in the system and their participation creates "worth".
+These users are participants in the system and their participation creates "value".
 This value for each user can be measured and/or estimated.
 The objective is to quantify the effect of social factors on this value from the users.

 ## A BRIEF DESCRIPTION OF THE APPROACH